A message to Singapore companies

 - In June 2012, Ormat Technologies with the proven expertise in geothermal and recovered energy power generation received an order to build and supply a power plant to be constructed on the Ngatamariki Geothermal Field in New Zealand.
 The project’s estimated value is $130 million.

 The Singapore-Israel Industrial R&D Foundation (SIIRD) is especially well networked with the industrial sectors of Israel to identify for your firm an appropriate technological partner.
-SIIRD can also offer co-funding support for collaborative industrial R&D projects, which have technical and commercial merit.
+SIIRD can also offer co-funding support through its research grant schemes for collaborative industrial research and development projects which have technical and commercial merit.
+The research grants provided by SIIRD helps to share the research and development risks with the collaborating Singapore and Israeli companies.

 If your company is interested in seeking a technology partner in Israel, you are welcome to complete the R&D Partner Search Form, describing your company's profile and capabilities, as well as the profile of your desired partner.
 The profile will then be matched with our database so that we can provide you with a list of Israeli firms for your consideration.
 SIIRD will be pleased to assist you in making the initial contact with your shortlisted firms.